kristinemlarson/gnssrefl/docs/use_cases/use_p360.md

 <code>snowdepth p360 2018</code>

-and produces a plaint text snowdepth file (the name of the file is sent to the screen) and a png file:
+and produces a plain text snowdepth file (the name of the file is sent to the screen) and a png file:

 <img src="../_static/p360_snowdepth.png" width="600">